Nicolas-Radomski/BashDataManagement/README.md

 rstudio BashDataManagement.R
 ```
 # Expected conclusions
-The objectives of three units aims at answering the two questions below.
+The expected conclusions are described below.
 - There is a significant (p-value < 2.2e-16) correlation (R2=99.98%) between the expected and estimated depth of coverage
 - There is not significant differences (p-value = 0.8125) of GC content between genome type A (38.132±0.013) and B (38.134±0.011)
 - There is significant differences (p-value < 0.05791) of GC content between genome type C (37.910±0.012) and B (38.134±0.011)